 This study will expand and enhance training in evidence-based psychosocial interventions (EBPIs) by designing and testing a computerized training program that is based on adaptive training algorithms.

-We hypothesize that by simplifying training, we can enhance clinical ability to deliver treatment more competently, more quickly, and with a higher quality of care.
+We hypothesize that by simplifying training and supplementing classroom curriculum, we can enhance clinical ability to deliver treatment more competently, more quickly, and with a higher quality of care.

 Phases of the study:

 This will entail qualitative interviews with undergraduate students in social work to uncover the challenges they face delivering tCBT to areas overlooked by the training.